gumiapps/guidelines/README.md

 ### Pull Request Workflow

-1.Create a feature branch.
+1. Create a feature branch.
-2.Push changes to the remote.
+2. Push changes to the remote.
-3.Open a pull request on the repository.
+3. Open a pull request on the repository.
-4.Request reviews and address feedback.
+4. Request reviews and address feedback.
-5.Merge the pull request once approved.
+5. Merge the pull request once approved.

 ## 7. Stashing and Rebasing